ta-vivo/ta-vivo-documentation/src/front-end/README.md

 **VUE_APP_NAME**: The name render in the page title or page content like terms and conditions etc.

+To get supabase URL and key, you need to create a supabase account and create a new project.
+Then you can get the URL and key from the project settings. [https://supabase.com/docs/guides/with-vue-3#get-the-api-keys](https://supabase.com/docs/guides/with-vue-3#get-the-api-keys)

+**SUPABASE_PROJECT_URL**: The supabase project url **SUPABASE_ANON_PUBLIC_KEY**: The supabase anon public key

 ### Non-required
 **VUE_APP_URL**: This value is a URL to use in legal page like terms and conditions, policy privacy.